An Environment Volunteer in Panama: A Chat with Arabella

 6. What challenges have you faced in your Environment work, and how did you respond?

-A main challenge I have faced in my Environmental work has been getting community participation to make projects possible.
-While people are aware and interested in local issues, it is difficult to get a large attendance due to cultural differences and local logistics.
+A main challenge I have faced in my environmental work has been getting community participation to make certain projects possible.
+While people are aware and interested in local issues, it is difficult to get a large attendance at times due to cultural differences and local logistics.
 For example, some don’t attend because they don’t want the responsibility of being involved in a group or because of bad weather.

 While this doesn’t affect training as much, it makes other projects like trail restoration more difficult for those who do come.
 It also makes projects happen much more slowly than expected.
 While PCVs are taught to be flexible, we have to find the right balance so that we can get things done in our short two-year framework.